DRuggeri/bind_query_exporter/README.md

 ## Metrics

 ### Stats
 This collector counts the number of DNS queries the DNS server receives by type.
+When enabled, it can break the number of DNS queries by type down by each client on the network.

 ```
   bind_query_stats_total - Total queries recieved
   bind_query_stats_total_by_type - Total queries recieved by type of query
-  bind_query_stats_scrapes_total - Total number of scrapes for BIND query stats.
-  bind_query_stats_scrape_errors_total - Total number of scrapes errors for BIND query stats.
+  bind_query_stats_by_client_and_type - Total queries recieved by type of query by client
-  bind_query_stats_last_scrape_error - Whether the last scrape of BIND query stats resulted in an error (1 for error, 0 for success).
-  bind_query_stats_last_scrape_timestamp - Number of seconds since 1970 since last scrape of BIND qyery stat metrics.
 ```

 ### Names
 This collector counts unique hits to individual DNS names by setting the metric `bind_query_names_all{name="site.foo.bar.com",...} 123`.
 If the `--names.capture-clients` flag is set, the vector will also include the address of the client (or reverse lookup with `--names.reverse-lookup`).

 **IMPORTANT NOTE:** Each DNS name detected will gets its own label in the `bind_query_names_all` vector.
 Depending on the number of things matched, you may expose yourself to the cardinality problems mentioned [here](https://prometheus.io/docs/practices/instrumentation/#do-not-overuse-labels) and [here](https://prometheus.io/docs/practices/naming/#labels) - especially if your nameserver is used as a recursive server or sees hits for many domains!
-Consider using the includeFile as a whitelist to limit what is gathered.
+Consider using the includeFile as a permit list to limit what is gathered.
 Because of this, the Names collector is not enabled by default.

 ```
   bind_query_names_all - Queries per DNS name
   bind_query_names_total - Sum of all queries matched.
 If no include/exclude filter is present, this will match bind_query_stats_total in the stats collector.
 It is initialized to 0 to support increment() detection.
-  bind_query_names_scrapes_total - Total number of scrapes for BIND names stats.
-  bind_query_names_scrape_errors_total - Total number of scrapes errors for BIND names stats.
-  bind_query_names_last_scrape_error - Whether the last scrape of BIND names stats resulted in an error (1 for error, 0 for success).
-  bind_query_names_last_scrape_timestamp - Number of seconds since 1970 since last scrape of BIND names metrics.
-  bind_query_names_last_scrape_duration_seconds - Duration of the last scrape of BIND names stats.
 ```

 ## Contributing